Skip to Content

 Install

-Both packages are runtime dependencies. @typescript/native-preview ships the TypeScript-Go binary that ttsc drives.
+Both packages are runtime dependencies. typescript ships the TypeScript-Go binary that ttsc drives.

 Minimal example